 If you have to walk far the lightest and easiest solution is the traditional disposable plates and cups.
 However you will also need to consider where you will be able to dispose of these if for example you are in a field.

 If you like the idea of a more eco-friendly approach reusable is the way forward.
 Whether you take some plates and cups from your home or invest in some new eco-friendly picnicware.
 Smidge (by Horwoods) has the best range of environmentally friendly picnicware.
 As well as being reusable it is biodegradable making it eco-friendly to dispose of too.
 It is available in 4 colours and the range includes bowls, plates, cups and cutlery.
-Find out more about Smidge here
+Find out more about Smidge here or visit in our Cirencester store.

 The Important Stuff: Food